madhurimarawat/Python-for-Datascience/README.md

 to operate on array and matrices. </li>
   <li>Pandas (Panel Data/ Python Data Analysis) - This library is mostly used for analyzing,
 cleaning, exploring, and manipulating data.</li>
+<li>Matplotlib - It is a data visualization and graphical plotting library.</li>

 </ul>